Grilled Vegetables

 • Place the vegetables on a sheet pan in groups.

-• In a small bowl, whisk together the olive oil, lemon juice, Italian seasoning, garlic powder, salt and pepper on top.
+• In a small bowl, whisk together the olive oil, lemon juice, Italian seasoning, garlic powder, salt, and pepper.
 Pour on top of the vegetables and use your hands to combine the vegetables with the seasoning.

 • Cover and refrigerate for at least 20 minutes.